shivkumar98/FreeCodeCamp-Projects/03 - Relational Database/02 - Learn SQL By Building a Mario Database/README.md

                 |            1 | Mario  | Mushroom Kingdom | Red            |            1 |         2 |         2 | jump   |
                 |            1 | Mario  | Mushroom Kingdom | Red            |            1 |         3 |         3 | duck   |
                 +--------------+--------+------------------+----------------+--------------+-----------+-----------+--------+

+- A galaxy can have multiple moons but a single moon cannot belong to multiple galaxies.